 Medical assistants are multi-skilled health professional that work in tandem with medical staff in clinics and physician’s offices.
-Medical assistants will be trained to provide patient care through administrative tasks as well as taking vital signs and preparing patients for examinations.
+Medical assistants are trained to provide patient care through administrative tasks as well as taking vital signs and preparing patients for examinations.

-The Associate of Science degree in Medical Assisting program at Cox College is a 16-month, four semester program for full-time students.
-For part-time students they may complete all course work in 32-months, 8 semesters.
-The blended courses in the program, gives the students a solid understanding of the knowledge and skills to be a successful medical assistant.
+Blended and online courses in the program gives the students a solid understanding of the knowledge and skills to be a successful medical assistant.
 Administrative and Clinical labs as well as the practicum will also give the students hands-on practice and experience to the career of medical assisting.
-The America Medical Technologist (AMT) has accepted the accreditation of Cox College and has qualified graduating students of the Medical Assisting Program to take the RMA/CMAS certification examination.
+The America Medical Technologist (AMT) has accepted the accreditation of Cox College and has qualified graduating students of the Medical Assisting Program to take the RMA certification examination.

 Candidates are considered for admission into the Medical Assisting program based on the completion of Cox College application requirements and prior academic performance.
 Once a candidate has been notified of an offer for admission into the Medical Assisting program, a non refundable deposit must be submitted.
 After receipt of this fee, the student may register for classes according to the academic calendar.